 Gliders

 Gliders are a safe, energy-efficient tool for revealing life underwater.
-These marine autonomous vehicles can travel thousands of kilometres for months at a time, collecting data on marine animals and ocean ecosystems.
+These autonomous vehicles can travel thousands of kilometres for months at a time, collecting data on marine animals and ocean ecosystems.

 Liquid Robotics Wave Glider

-- Wave Gliders are solar and wave powered
+- Wave Gliders are solar and wave powered.

-- They collect information on weather and sea-surface conditions
+- They collect information on weather and sea-surface conditions.

 - Their primary purpose is to remotely off-load data from bottom-moored tracking stations through a subsurface acoustic modem.

-Teledyne Webb Research Slocum glider
+Teledyne Marine Slocum glider

-- Slocum gliders are electrically powered
+- Slocum gliders are electrically powered.

-- They spend the majority of their missions underwater collecting physical, biological and chemical information
+- They spend the majority of their missions underwater collecting physical, biological and chemical information.

-- While OTN Slocum gliders are primarily deployed in the Northwest Atlantic ocean, they have also carried out work in the Arctic and Pacific oceans.
+- While OTN Slocum gliders are primarily deployed in the Northwest Atlantic Ocean, they have also carried out work in the Arctic and Pacific oceans.

 - Slocum gliders are also equipped with the same tracking units that bioprobes (tagged animals) carry to detect other tagged animals it encounters at sea.